bencetaro/bencetaro/README.md

 - 2024: Working as ML developer.
 Main subjects: Semantic segmentation, Object detection.

 Future plans:
-- Gaining more experience in generative AI, reinforcement learning
+- Learning more about generative AI, reinforcement learning

 <!--
 **tbareas/tbareas** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.